pkerpedjiev/emptypipes/_posts/2015-07-13-flight-times-map.md

 <hr>

 The red lines above indicate equal distances of approximately 1660 km, from the starting location.
-This distance corresponds to roughly two hours of flight time in a commercial airliner.
+This distance corresponds to (very) roughly two hours of flight time in a commercial airliner.
+The actual time would depend on the type of plane, wind conditions, trajectory and a host of other factors that are omitted for simplicity.

 The <i>flight paths</i> option, when checked, shows the path a flight might take when going to any point on the globe.
 Notice that no matter which direction it goes